 Home decor is usually not the best if you are looking for clutter-free, with one exception.
 A few years ago I received a two-pack of Footed Hurricane candle holders similar to this one, and I have to say that they are completely versatile in every room in my home, and in many styles of decor.

 A Brother PC Connectable Labeling System like this one similar to my professional version is a great tool for helping you get organized.

 A shredder is a great gift, and we’ve even received one in the past.
 This particular SWINGLINE Stack-and-Shred 60X Hands Free Shredder, 60 Sheet Capacity, Black (1757572) is great because you don’t have to stand and feed it.
 It will do 60 sheets at a time without you having to babysit it.
 Brilliant.

-If you are looking to upgrade your bag, consider downsizing with this wallet purse that turns out to be a favorite of many, many professional organizers.
-If you need something a tad larger, then go for the Butler Bag,with built-in compartments, designed and developed by a PA native.
+If you are looking to organize your bag, consider a compartmentalized purse insert like this.
+An gadget like this turns out turns out to be a favorite of many, many professional organizers.

 The Paper Clinch Stapleless Stapler is a fun alternative to staples.
 Did you know that lack of staples in an otherwise perfectly good stapler is something that many people struggle with when they are trying to get organized?

-And if you just need a place to put it all, check out these adorable and totally functional personalized buckets from a Horsham company, BabyBeHip.
+And if you just need a place to put it all, check out these adorable and totally functional personalized buckets from a Horsham, PA company, BabyBeHip.
 They will even fill the bucket with monogrammed gifts for you, creating a total package and shipping it for your convenience.

 Need more?
 Here are my go-to sources for made in the USA goods.
 Made in USA Challenge and USA LoveList